wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/order-binary-format.md

 | 13 | Matcher fee token | matcherFeeAssetId | Array[[Byte](/en/blockchain/blockchain/blockchain-data-types)] | `F` | If token is not WAVES, then `F` = 32, else the field should be absent |
 | 14 | [Proofs](/en/blockchain/transaction/transaction-proof) | proofs | Array[[Proof](/en/blockchain/transaction/transaction-proof)] | `S` | If the array is empty, then `S` = 3.<br>If the array is not empty, then `S` = 3 + 2 × `N` + (`P`<sub>1</sub> + `P`<sub>2</sub> + ... + `P`<sub>n</sub>),<br>where<br>`N` is amount of proofs in the array,<br>`P`<sub>n</sub> — size N-th proof in bytes.<br>Maximum amount of proofs in the array is 8.
 Maximum length of each proof is 64 bytes |

-## JSON representation of order version 3
+## JSON Representation of Order Version 3

 ``` json
 {